 Apple Turnover

-Apple turnovers evolved from the medieval European tradition of enclosing fruit in pastry dough - a portable format that made them market-day staples in France and England by the 17th century.
-Puff pastry is rolled thin and cut into squares, then filled with apples that have been cooked briefly with cinnamon, sugar, and a squeeze of lemon to concentrate their juice.
-Folding the pastry into a half-moon and crimping the edges traps steam during baking, which puffs the layers apart into a shattering, golden shell.
-The filling inside turns jammy and soft, with the cinnamon deepening the apple's natural sweetness while lemon keeps it from becoming one-note.
-A light egg wash before baking produces the glossy, caramelized surface.
-Eaten warm from the oven, the contrast between the brittle, flaking crust and the hot, syrupy interior is at its sharpest.
+Apple turnovers trace back to the medieval European practice of encasing fruit in pastry - a portable format that became a fixture at French and English market stalls by the 17th century.
+Puff pastry is rolled thin and cut into squares, then topped with apples briefly cooked down with cinnamon, sugar, and lemon juice to concentrate their flavor and reduce excess moisture.
+Folding the square into a half-moon and crimping the edges seals in steam during baking, which forces apart the laminated layers into a shatteringly crisp, deep-golden shell.
+Inside, the apples have collapsed into a jammy, soft mass.
+Cinnamon amplifies the fruit's sweetness, while lemon juice maintains enough acidity to prevent the filling from turning cloying.
+An egg wash brushed on before baking produces the lacquered, caramelized surface.
+The contrast between the brittle, flaking crust and the hot, syrupy interior is at its most vivid in the first few minutes out of the oven, before the pastry begins to soften.

 Instructions